szcompressor/cuSZ/README.md

 make   # can use ${CUSZ_ROOT}/bin/cusz to execute sudo make install  # requires elevated permission
 ```
-NVIDIA [nvcomp lossless compressor](https://github.com/NVIDIA/nvcomp) is enabled for higher compression ratio.
-We recommend its project website for more information.

 # use
 ## basic use